-Mitch McConnell Cancels Vote On Appeals Court Nominee Ryan Bounds Who Has A History Of Controversial Remarks
+Mitch McConnell Cancels Vote On Appeals Court Nominee Ryan Bounds, Who Has A History Of Controversial Remarks

 — CNN Politics (@CNNPolitics) July 19, 2018

 It’s believed that Scott’s concerns, and those of other senators, were related to “racially insensitive remarks” made by Bounds while he was a college student in the early 1990s.
 Scott wished to reach out to people who knew the nominee and had not had time to do so.
 He didn’t confirm this was the basis of his hesitancy.
-He did say that he had informed other Republicans during a closed-door lunch Thursday that he didn’t have adequate information on Bounds to make a decision on how he would vote on his nomination.
+He did say that he had informed other Republicans during a closed-door lunch on Thursday that he didn’t have adequate information on Bounds to make a decision on how he would vote on his nomination.

-Among the controversial comments made by Bounds was this.
+Among the controversial comments made by Bounds was the following passage.

 “I am mystified because these tactics seem always to contribute more to restricting consciousness, aggravating intolerance and pigeonholing cultural identities than many a Nazi bookburning.”

-In another writing around the same time he spoke about diversity training and described it as a “pestilence.”
+In another writing around the same time, he spoke about diversity training and described it as a “pestilence.”
 During his confirmation hearing, Bounds apologized for his “overheated” language.

 Republican Senate Judiciary Committee Chairman Chuck Grassley of Iowa said that Republicans on that committee had discussed concerns about the same issue with Bounds and were satisfied with his responses.
 Senator Scott is not on that committee.